15 Technologies I Thought My Son Would Never Use

 Fast forward 9 years and these trends have accelerated.
 For many of us, the real prime time is whenever Disney+ posts this week’s episode of Falcon and Winter Soldier or Amazon drops the next episode of the Expanse (in both cases, usually 3 am ET).
 However, traditional broadcast networks like ABC, NBC and CBS still release their best content during Prime Time and, given the way ratings drive commercial revenue for them, they are unlikely to change anytime soon, even though viewers are changing their habits and watching these same programs at different times via the web.

-As for my son, he has never sat down to watch a Prime Time show, unless it just happened to me on and he caught it by accident.
+As for my son, he has never sat down to watch a Prime Time show, unless it just happened to be on and he caught it by accident.
 My guess is that he will never in his life say something like “I can’t go anywhere at 9 pm on Friday, because the X-Files is on,” which is what I would say back in the 1990s.

 Prediction Verdict: Right